Images courtesy of Voormi, Obermeyer, Timberland, Truck, Arctic Outpost, Hydroflask, and Mammut.

 Serious cold requires serious equipment.
 Choose smartly.

-Functional and hardy winter gear is essential for Jen Calder, assistant ski patrol director at Jackson Hole Mountain Resort, whose typical workday includes treating injured skiers and snowboarders and conducting snow-stability tests to gauge avalanche risks on the slopes of this Wyoming winter wonderland.
+Functional and hardy winter gear is essential for Jen Calder, assistant ski patrol director at Jackson Hole Mountain Resort, one of the best ski resorts in the United States, whose typical workday includes treating injured skiers and snowboarders and conducting snow-stability tests to gauge avalanche risks on the slopes of this Wyoming winter wonderland.